 To assist homeowners in qualifying for a mortgage, the MHC Mortgage Credit Certificate reduces the amount of federal income tax the borrower must pay.
 This program, in turn, frees up income to qualify for a mortgage.

 Eligible borrowers may take a tax credit equal to 40% of the annual interest paid on the mortgage loan.
 The remainder of the mortgage interest still qualifies as an itemized tax deduction.
-The specific dollar amount of the tax credit is dependent upon on how much interest the borrower pays on their mortgage loan.
+The specific dollar amount of the tax credit is dependent upon how much interest the borrower pays on their mortgage loan.
 The tax credit cannot be more than their annual federal income tax liability and is capped at $2,000 per year.
 For more information and eligibility criteria, visit the MHC website.

 Statewide Non First-Time Buyer Programs